thlytras/FluMoDLpack/manual.md

 FluMoDLpack is a set of R scripts that implements a standard set of analyses of influenza-attributable mortality using FluMoDL.
 It relies on the [FluMoDL R package](https://cran.r-project.org/package=FluMoDL) to do the actual model fitting and analysis.
+Therefore, you need to have R packages `FluMoDL` and `plotrix` installed.

 The objective of FluMoDLpack is to facilitate the analyses and standardize the output, so that EuroMOMO network members have a common frame of reference and